Shvayne/0x00-python-practice_projects/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code, modify it, and distribute it as per the terms of the license.
+This repository is licensed under the [MIT License] Feel free to use the code, modify it, and distribute it as per the terms of the license.

 ## Contact